deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Shoo."

-The translator spat out Warhorse's response in the form of the Gaori word for "footwear" with a questioning uptick.
+The translator spat out WARHORSE's response in the form of the Gaori word for "footwear" with a questioning uptick.

 "Her real name has this awkward sound at the start.
 Like *shhh* but